 - Create sections (for list projects) or columns (for board projects) to organize your content tasks.
 You might organize them by time frame, subject matter, or editorial stage.
 If you track by time frame, you can use custom fields to track subject matter and editorial stage.

-- Add a task for each piece of content by copying a task template using this format:
+- Add a task for each piece of content by duplicating a task template using this format:

 - Task name: Name/title of the piece